 - Financial Technology.
 Students will learn how to retrieve and analyze publicly available financial data.
 They will develop an advanced expertise in software such as Excel, Minitab, and other statistical and financial software by forecasting and building models.

 Since strong interpersonal communication skills are essential in business-related fields, students will collaborate with peers while working on group projects and case studies, most likely through a content management system.
 Students will be evaluated through projects and examinations.

 Building a Career

 The problem solving and managerial skills that students develop in this program are useful in a number of occupations.
 Students with a bachelor’s degree in business administration and a concentration in finance can work as financial analysts, loan officers, financial planners, debt managers, and insurance managers.
 They may work in a number of industries, from real estate to computer and information systems management.

 As potential careers vary, so do projected salaries.
-The median annual salary of financial analysts was $74,350 as of May 2010, according to the US Bureau of Labor Statistics' Occupational Outlook Handbook.
+The median annual salary of financial analysts was $74,350, according to the US Bureau of Labor Statistics’ Occupational Outlook Handbook.
 Meanwhile, the median annual wage of loan officers was $56,490.
 Note that salary projections will vary based on job availability, as well as employer, level of experience, location, and general economic circumstances.